Robert Thorogood: Novels

 In 2020 it was announced that Thorogood was writing a new murder mystery novel, The Marlow Murder Club.
 It focuses on a group of older women who form a club to investigate a series of killings in Marlow, Buckinghamshire (where Thorogood now lives with his family).
 It was published in January 2021 to overwhelmingly positive reviews and was chosen as the Booksellers' Association's Book of the Month.
 The second book in the series, Death Comes to Marlow, was nominated for an Edgar Award for Best Cosy Crime novel published in the USA in 2022.
 The third book in the series, "The Queen of Poisons", went straight into the Sunday Times Bestseller charts at number 7.

 TV Show

 PBS and UKTV greenlit a television adaptation of The Marlow Murder Club, written by Thorogood and starring Samantha Bond, in June 2023.
 In March 2024 the series premiered in the UK on the Drama channel.
-There were two episodes each of two hours.
+There were two episodes each of 90 minutes.
 Samantha Bond played Judith Potts with the other two members of the Club, Suzie Harris and Becks Starling, being played by Jo Martin and Cara Horgan respectively.

-The TV show has subsequently been commissioned for a second series that shot in Marlow in the summer of 2024.
+The TV show was subsequently commissioned for a second series that was shot in Marlow in the summer of 2024, a third series that was shot in 2025, and a fourth series that was shot in 2026.
+Each series consisted of three separate stories employing the same principal cast, each story comprising two episodes of 45 minutes each.